-As Ozempic and other weight loss drugs become the norm in everyday life, more and more people have ended up taking the jabs in the UK and USA.
+As weight loss drugs become the norm in everyday life, more and more people have ended up taking the jabs in the UK and USA.

-Whether this be high profile celebrities who’ve admitted trying the jabs like Jeremy Clarkson and Lizzo, or every day people speaking out about side effects, use of weight loss injections has become widely normalised.
+Whether this be high profile celebrities who’ve admitted trying Ozempic jabs in an attempt to lose weight like Jeremy Clarkson and Lizzo, or every day people speaking out about side effects of using drugs such as Mounjaro, use of weight loss injections has become widely normalised.

 Many will still raise an eyebrow, however, at the case of an 11-year-old girl being put on weight loss jabs by her mother.
 The pair came on ITV’s This Morning to talk about the decision, with Ashley Hamilton speaking about why she agreed to put her daughter on weight loss jabs.